 The combination of spatio-temporal renewable energy estimation and clustering for an example region enables many opportunities for decarbonization planning.
 The utilization of open-source satellite data for renewable energy potential estimation may enable informed decision-making for potential developers without high-resolution locally measured data.
 Considering constraints such as land coverage and, in future work, transmission-level interconnection may inform both the amount of land and investment needed for suitable energy generation to meet regional load.
+Example studies with renewable integration into the electric grid system include [33, 34].

 With the introduction of further renewables, there comes a point when additional demand is not met by increased generation without the integration of energy storage or zerocarbon firm generation.
-For the target region, which is served by multiple utilities [33], example dispatches with solely renewable energy are illustrated in Fig. 9(a) and (b) for a summer and winter week, respectively.
+For the target region, which is served by multiple utilities [35], example dispatches with solely renewable energy are illustrated in Fig. 9(a) and (b) for a summer and winter week, respectively.
 Across the synthetic day in the summer and winter, large imbalances arise from the temporal mismatch between weather-varying generation and demand, requiring diurnal storage such as batteries.
 The significant reduction in renewable output in the winter, Fig. 9(b), compared to summer, Fig. 9(a) necessitates seasonal storage such as green hydrogen.